 MC 23: The Tale of the Herd and the Dung Beetles

-“Lunch” the beetles would raw.
+“Lunch” the beetles would roar.
 Rolling the green balls away, burrowing, shredding and doing all manner of useful dung beetle activities.
-Until, they too having fed on the useful nutrients, excreted their frass to the to the relief of the frass eating insects.
+Until, they too having feasted on the useful nutrients, excreted their frass to the relief of the frass eating insects.

 “Absolute perfection” Artemis explained to her fellow god, Hermes.